This guide helps you go from download to your first useful conversation with your documents in IntelliMate.

 You can click a document name to open and view it.
 When you are done, click Close (X) to return to the main workspace.

 In the right panel, Chat History shows your conversations.
-Click New Chat to begin a conversation.
+Click New Chat to begin a new conversation.

 You can start chatting right away in the chat box labeled Ask your question here..., or select one or more files from Knowledge Base if you want IntelliMate to use them as source context for the current chat.